Dow and DuPont detail deal discussions

 Dow Chemical and DuPont have filed a prospectus for their planned merger with the Securities & Exchange Commission.
-The document, which Dow and DuPont shareholders will use to weigh the benefits of the deal, reveals that the two companies, surprisingly, talked merger before Ed Breen took over as DuPont’s chief executive officer last October and that both firms had other suitors that wanted to explore agricultural chemical deals.
+The document reveals that the two companies, surprisingly, talked merger before Edward Breen took over as DuPont’s CEO last October and that both firms had other suitors that wanted to explore agricultural deals.

-Dow CEO Andrew N. Liveris met with Breen’s predecessor, Ellen J. Kullman, in New York City, in November 2014, though the documents note that the casual talks did not yield negotiations.
-Kullman and Liveris met again last May to discuss a possible merger of equals.
-A month later Dow and DuPont executives elaborated on these discussions and also floated the possible of a business swap.
+Dow CEO Andrew N. Liveris met with Breen’s predecessor, Ellen J. Kullman, in New York City in November 2014, though the casual talks did not yield negotiations.
+Liveris and Kullman met again last May to discuss a possible merger of equals.
+A month later, Dow and DuPont executives elaborated on these discussions and also floated the possibility of a business swap.

-Kullman and Liveris had other meetings in August and September where they discussed merging and then separating the combined company into two firms—one an agricultural chemical and seeds business and another that combined the rest of Dow’s and DuPont’s businesses.
+Liveris and Kullman had other meetings in August and September where they discussed merging and then separating the combined company into two firms—one an agricultural chemical and seeds business and another that combined the rest of Dow’s and DuPont’s businesses.

 When Breen replaced Kullman last October, Dow and DuPont deepened the discussions.
 The talks gradually yielded the plan, unveiled in December, to merge the companies and subsequently separate them into three firms.